 The three elements that have the most impact on the ability of the beads to effectively reflect the light are their size, their transparency, and their roundness.
 Suitable levels of transparency and roundness are common for simple glass materials.
 Beads are relatively easy to source and the quality of their manufacture is easy to test and confirm.
 There has also been an alternative approach developed to provide retroreflective qualities and that is with much smaller ceramic spheres.
 These spheres are harder than glass beads and are highly effective in both wet and dry environments.

 There are usually three different ways that beads will be applied as part of the road marking process.
 A very common method is that they are able to be mixed into the paint material that is going to be applied to the road surface and the equipment is able to spray them effectively during the marking process.
 They are also able to be added to the material after it has been applied to the road surface.
-This can be by spraying or sprinkling while the road surface coating material is still wet.
+This can be done by spraying or sprinkling while the road surface coating material is still wet.
 The third method is for them to be added when a block of thermoplastic material is being placed in the equipment to be melted.
 Again, the equipment has been designed to ensure that these beads are then able to be easily applied as part of the normal road marking process.

 When they have been added to road marking materials, there will usually be a layer of beads that are sitting on the top surface and once the material has dried they are then locked in place.
 These beads will be able to retroreflect the light from head lights.
 The material holding the beads will act as a surface to increase the reflectivity of the interior of the bead and if a pigment has been added to the marking material then this will colour the reflected light.

 Even when the material begins to be worn away as a result of traffic flow, there will continue to be glass beads on the surface of the material that will reflect light.
 This ensures that the markings will still be visible over the time that the markings are still on the road.
-There have also been developments in the technology of the glass spheres and the marking materials, which are also able to enhance visibility during normal daylight hours.
+There have also been developments in the technology of glass spheres and marking materials, which are also able to enhance visibility during normal daylight hours.

 Criteria of using retroreflective materials